-As an investor in international stocks via several index funds, I’ve considered and reconsidered where I ought to hold those funds.
+As an investor in international stocks via several index funds, I’ve considered and reconsidered in which account I ought to hold those funds.

-The primary goal of asset location is to increase the tax-efficiency of your portfolio, at least for most people.
+The primary goal of asset location is to increase the tax-efficiency of your portfolio, at least it will be for most people.
 You want to pay the lowest amount of tax on your chosen asset allocation.

 That “al” is an important distinction.
 Asset allocation determines what you own and in what percentages.
 Asset location defines in which accounts you hold the assets you own.